JLee-WD/Noto/README.md

 #### Noto is a note-taking app built using JavaScript, React and Ruby on Rails developed by [Justin Lee](https://github.com/JLee-WD) and [Richard Cho](https://github.com/Ryuukishi/).

-_My writing is terrible, feel free to rewrite! -J_

 ## Problem